The 15 Best DIY Bathroom Projects

 Add a Towel Warmer

-Even if your bathroom isn't as luxurious as this, a towel warmer can make you feel like it is.
+Even if your bathroom isn't ultra luxe, a towel warmer can make you feel like it is.
 Wall-mounted models are easy to install and plug into a standard outlet.
-It makes a great gift too buy one for your honey so you can share.
+It makes a great gift too — buy one for your honey so you can share.